RamiscalJorge/RamicalJorgeITELEC2/README.md

  Create a new file on the Remix website by clicking the "+" symbol in the left-hand sidebar.
 Save the file as Phoenixtoken.sol .
 Insert the following code into the file:

 // SPDX-License-Identifier: MIT
 pragma solidity >=0.6.12 <0.9.0;

+import "@openzeppelin/contracts/utils/math/SafeMath.sol";

 contract Payment {
+    using SafeMath for uint256;

-    uint public balance;
+    uint256 public balance;
-    uint public constant MAX_UINT = 2 ** 256 - 1;
+    uint256 public constant MAX_UINT = type(uint256).max;

+    event Deposit(address indexed from, uint256 amount);
+    event Withdrawal(address indexed to, uint256 amount);

-    function deposit(uint _amount) public {
+    // Deposit function allowing users to deposit ETH into the contract function deposit(uint256 _amount) public payable {
+        // Ensure that the sent amount matches the specified amount require(msg.value == _amount, "Sent value does not match specified amount");

-        // Use require to ensure that the deposit doesn't cause overflow uint oldBalance = balance;
+        // Add the deposit amount to the balance using SafeMath to prevent overflow balance = balance.add(_amount);
-        uint newBalance = balance + _amount;
-        require(newBalance >= oldBalance, "Overflow");

-        balance = newBalance;

-        // Use assert to ensure that the balance is correctly updated assert(balance >= oldBalance);
+        // Emit a deposit event for logging emit Deposit(msg.sender, _amount);
     }

-    function withdraw(uint _amount) public {
+    // Withdraw function allowing users to withdraw ETH from the contract function withdraw(uint256 _amount) public {
-        // Ensure that the withdrawal doesn't cause underflow require(balance >= _amount, "Insufficient balance");
+        // Ensure that the contract has enough balance for the withdrawal require(balance >= _amount, "Insufficient balance");

-        // Safe subtraction to prevent underflow
-        balance -= _amount;

-        // Assert to ensure that the balance is correctly updated assert(balance <= MAX_UINT);

-        // Add a revert statement if the withdrawal amount exceeds the contract's balance if (balance < _amount) {
+        // Subtract the withdrawal amount from the balance using SafeMath to prevent underflow balance = balance.sub(_amount);

-            revert("The amount withdrawal exceeds to the balance");
+        // Transfer the specified amount to the caller payable(msg.sender).transfer(_amount);

+        // Emit a withdrawal event for logging emit Withdrawal(msg.sender, _amount);
     }

+    // Fallback function to handle direct ETH transfers to the contract receive() external payable {
+        // Treat any direct transfer as a deposit deposit(msg.value);
     }
 }